 Students are placed in a class on the basis of their age.
 Classes are not designated purely for specific year group as the size of each group and intake varies from year to year.
 Students are generally grouped into classes for September each year into viable groups according to their age Students move up the school class by class where possible remaining with their year group.
-Consequently each class is a mixed ability group of approximately 8 - 10 students maximum.
+Consequently each class is a mixed ability group of approximately 8 - 12 students maximum.
+There is in addition a small number of classes for students in the Glade pathway who require smaller class size of up to six students and a low stimulation highly structured learning environment.
+This environment provides the optimum opportunity to learn and make progress.
+These classes are grouped according to need and sensory profile rather than by age.

-Each class has a teacher and support staff .The team consists of a Teaching Support assistant (qualified as a HLTA), Learning Support Assistant and Meals Supervisor.On occasions 1:1 support staff are also in classes.
+Each class has a teacher and support staff.
+The team consists of two Support staff a Learning Support assistant and possibly a qualified HLTA) or a second Learning Support Assistant and Meals Supervisor .On occasions 1:1 support staff are also in classes.